 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to amoxicillin, clavulanate, or any other type of penicillin antibiotic.
-Do not use this medicine if you have ever had liver problems caused by Augmentin®.
-You should not use Augmentin XR® if you have severe kidney disease, or if you are receiving hemodialysis.
+Do not use this medicine if you have had an allergic reaction to amoxicillin, clavulanate, or a similar antibiotic (penicillin or cephalosporin).
+Do not use this medicine if you have had liver problems caused by Augmentin®.
+Do not use Augmentin XR® if you have severe kidney disease or if you are receiving hemodialysis.

 How to Use This Medicine

 Liquid, Tablet, Chewable Tablet, Long Acting Tablet

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Take this medicine with a snack or at the beginning of a meal.
 This could help prevent nausea.

 - If you are using the chewable tablets, chew the tablet completely before swallowing.